Proficiency Assessment and Exams

 The English proficiency exam is not required for native English speakers.

 If you successfully test out of Traditional Harmony and Counterpoint and you are registered for either CM-211 or CP-211, then you will need to drop the course from your schedule by the add/drop deadline.
-Most students complete this CBX in their 2nd or later semester on campus.
+Most students complete this credit by exam in their second or later semester on campus.

 For answers to questions about the Traditional Harmony and Counterpoint exam, contact the Composition Department (login required).